jeffmcfadden/weather_data/README.md

 Observations are stored in tab-separated-value format (TSV) with per-minute observations.
 Observations are collated into daily files, grouped into folders for year, then month.

+You'll find these observations in the `observations` folder, for example:
+`observations/2021/12/2021-12-03.tsv`

 The first row of each observation defines the columns.
 Temperature data is the most abundant data, followed by humidity, then pressure and dewpoint.
 Wind and